Washi1337/AsmResolver/docs/guides/peimage/advanced-pe-reading.md

 ## Custom error handling

-By default, AsmResolver throws exceptions upon encountering invalid data in the input file.
+By default, AsmResolver tries to ignore and recover from encountering invalid data in the input file.
 To provide a custom method for handling parser errors, set the `ErrorListener` property.
 There are a couple of default implementations that AsmResolver provides.